-We consent to the incorporation by reference in Registration Statement No. 333-204876 on Form S-8 of our reports dated April 28, 2023, relating to the consolidated financial statements of Silicon Motion Technology Corporation and subsidiaries and the effectiveness of Silicon Motion Technology Corporation and subsidiaries' internal control over financial reporting, appearing in the Annual Report on Form 20-F for the year ended December 31, 2022.
+We consent to the incorporation by reference in Registration Statement No. 333-204876 on Form S-8 of our reports dated April 30, 2023, relating to the financial statements of Silicon Motion Technology Corporation and the effectiveness of Silicon Motion Technology Corporation's internal control over financial reporting, appearing in the Annual Report on Form 20-F for the year ended December 31, 2023.